 To get a better understanding of the grouping feature, please take a look at the example below.

-Lets assume that we want to add a promo footer to messages sent from the Marketing Department to all external email addresses:
+Let us assume that we want to add a promotional footer to messages sent from the Marketing department to all external email addresses:

 |Fig. 4.
 Two conditions added.|